tvallotton/osiris/README.md

 # Osiris
-A runtime for building async applications with a thread per core architecture and a completion I/O reactor.
+A runtime for building async applications with a share-nothing architecture and a completion I/O reactor.

 ## Licenses